ElectricBrainUK/UnraidAPI/README.md

 $ npm start
 ```

-For detailed explanation on how things work, checkout [Nuxt.js docs](https://nuxtjs.org).

 We develop all of our apps in our spare time so if you feel like supporting us please donate:
 [![Donate](https://img.shields.io/badge/Donate-PayPal-green.svg)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=9EC6MMLG7KLNA&source=url)